Alopecia areata is a medical condition that causes a person's hair to fall out.

 This condition can affect people at any age, but it is most common in under-20s.

 Alopecia areata is thought to happen because of problem with the body's immune system.

 In many cases, a person with alopecia areata will see their hair grow back after around 12 months, but for some people it won’t come back.

 There may be some genetic or inherited component to alopecia areata, with it being more common among people with a family history of the condition.

 Can alopecia areata be cured?

-Alopecia areata cannot be cured; however, it can be treated and the hair can grow back.
+Alopecia areata cannot be cured, however, it can be treated and the hair can grow back.

 In many cases, alopecia areata is treated with medicines that are used for other conditions.
 Treatment options for alopecia areata include:

-- Corticosteroids: Anti-inflammatory medicines that are prescribed for autoimmune diseases.
+- Corticosteroids: Anti-inflammatory drugs that are prescribed for autoimmune diseases.
 Corticosteroids can be given as an injection into the scalp or other areas, orally (as a pill), or applied topically (rubbed into the skin) as an ointment, cream, or foam.
 Response to therapy may be gradual.

 - Minoxidil lotion or foam: This is applied to the scalp and can stimulate hair regrowth after two to three months.
 It is not recommended for those under the age of 16 and is not available on the NHS, but can be prescribed privately or bought over the counter.
 It can take up to a year for a maximum response, and its effect is dependent on continuous use.